 - A timeline for completing the dissertation.

 Applications will be evaluated based on the following criteria:

-- The applicant makes a compelling case for the importance or significance of the proposed project to the field of mental health.
+- The applicant makes a compelling case, based on existing relevant research, for the importance or significance of the proposed project to the field of mental health.

 - The proposed project is relevant to improving the mental health of the people of Texas and aligns with the foundation’s vision, mission and core values.